 You have a long screencast that addresses various related topics.
 Because it addresses multiple topics, your viewers would appreciate the ability to navigate quickly to a particular topic.
-How should you support this?
+How would you support such navigation?

-Break your screencast into chapters.
-A list of chapters gives an outline of your screencast, and enables your viewers to navigate to a particular section quickly.
-CHAPTER TRACKS are usually used in conjunction with MULTIPLE PASSES to separate out each recording.
-Figure 11 shows chapter tracks in a Quicktime movie.
+Create chapters for your screencast.
+Chapters give an outline of your screencast and enable your viewers to navigate to a particular section quickly.
+CHAPTER TRACKS are usually used in conjunction with MULTIPLE RECORDINGS to separate out each recording.
+Figure 11 shows how chapter tracks look in a Quicktime movie.